 Figure 05 gives a cut-away view of a complete power end.
-The rotating motion of a one-piece pinion and shaft is converted into a reciprocating motion by an eccentric shaft.
+An eccentric shaft converts the rotating motion of a one-piece pinion and shaft into a reciprocating motion.
 All the shafts are supported by roller bearings.

-The crosshead, which slides inside a crosshead guide to sustain the true linear movement of the extension rod is clearly visible as well as the stuffing box assembly which is also shown in detail in Figure 6.
+The crosshead, which slides inside a crosshead guide to sustain the true linear movement of the extension rod, is visible, as well as the stuffing box assembly, which is also shown in detail in Figure 6.

-The connection between the extension rod and piston rod is a fine tapered tread with jam nut (in a double-acting pump) or butted with a clamp (in a single acting pump) as shown in the figure below.
+The connection between the extension rod and piston rod is a finely tapered tread with a jam nut (in a double-acting pump) or butted with a clamp (in a single-acting pump), as shown in the figure below.

 Figure 8 shows an example of the fluid end of a duplex mud pump.